 GEOGRAPHICAL RANGE AND HABITAT:

 Wide distribution from Senegal to Eritrea and Tanzania.
 Also in South Africa north to Angola and Zimbabwe.
 Inhabits open country, cultivated regions and open woodland.
 Avoids forest.
-Usually in areas where there are Borassus palms or cliffs, rocky outcrops or buildings where it roosts and builds its nest.
+Usually in areas where there are Borassus palms, cliffs, rocky outcrops or buildings where it roosts and builds its nest.

 LIFE CYCLE/SOCIAL STRUCTURE: